 3. Periods can be irregular due to stress or illness

-Any stress on the body — whether it’s mental stress or physical stress caused by illness — can upset the natural balance of other hormones and result in a late or early period.
+One reason why periods can be irregular on our list of menstruation facts is stress.
+Any stress on the body, whether, physical or mental, can upset the natural balance of other hormones.
+This can result in a late or early period.
 Stressful life events can cause an irregular period, as can thyroid problems, illnesses such as the flu, certain medications, and switching birth control.
-Contact a gynecologist at WCF if you’re worried about the irregularity of your period.

 4. Fluctuations in weight can affect your period

 Since your body needs a certain amount of fat to store and release estrogen and other hormones, your period can become irregular if you lose or gain weight during your cycle.
 In many cases, women with a high percentage of body fat are more likely to experience irregular menstrual cycles due to excess estrogen production.

 5. Abnormal bleeding can indicate more serious health issues

 Abnormal bleeding and spotting during your cycle can signal other underlying health issues, such as cancer, polyps, infection or menopause.
 Contact your gynecologist immediately if you’ve been experiencing abnormal bleeding so you can be screened for other health problems.

 6. Irregular periods can often be treated with birth control pills or other hormonal treatments